Grateful Advocates of Catholic Education

 - Alberta is one of three provinces in Canada with publicly funded Catholic education.

-- Catholic schools welcome all and educate both Catholic and non-Catholic students.
+- Catholic schools welcome all and educate Catholic and students of all faith backgrounds.

 - Catholic education affirms parents as their children's primary educators and respect the rights of parents to choose the school that best meets their needs.